PilotSSW/Typyst/README.md

-# Typist
+# Typyst
-Typist is a menu-bar typewriter app that will trigger typewriter sounds while using the keyboard.
+Typyst is a menu-bar typewriter app that will trigger typewriter sounds while using the keyboard.
 Each typewriter soundset has been recreated from real type-writers by the creators (Evan Bezeredi and Sean Wolford).

-Typist has only been run on macOS and not on any Linux distros; if you are interested in running on Linux, we have a Python script which is available at https://github.com/PilotSSW/Typist-Python
+Typyst has only been run on macOS and not on any Linux distros; if you are interested in running on Linux, we have a Python script which is available at https://github.com/PilotSSW/Typyst-Python

 If you have not yet installed a cocoapods manager, a guide can be found here at https://guides.cocoapods.org/using/getting-started.html

-<B> Building Typist </B>
+<B> Building Typyst </B>

 Clone the repository, open a terminal and run 'pod install' in the root directory.
 Once the pods are finished installing, open the project in Xcode or AppCode (whichever you are more familiar with) and